 [photo credit: Vera Lunde from Mørkerommet]

 This season, Prøverommet is in a transitional phase.
 It remains low-threshold and responsive to the needs of Bergen's art community; observing the Covid-19 related necessity of smaller and spaced out audiences, as well as their intimate quality.
-Where possible, events will be looped, playing with repetition and audience overlaps.

 WHY is it important that Prøverommet is "independent of any current trends or expectations”?